wearelumenai/bubbles4py/README.md

 $ python -m bubbles -d MemDriver
 ```

-The -d switch indicates the kind of storage used to store results,
+The -d switch indicates the kind of backend used to store results,
-here we use the Python program memory to store results.
+here we use the memory to store results.

 Now we can push some clustering result to the server :
 ```bash